smartdevicelink/sdl_evolution/proposals/nnn-atf-sdl-watchdog-service.md

 #### ATF internal implementation

-On ATF side should be created component (for example: `SDL`) that is able to communicate with SDL Watchdog via API.
+On ATF side, should create a component (for example: `SDL`) that is able to communicate with SDL Watchdog via API.
 Also on ATF side SDL watchdog component should be able to fetch SDL logs by telnet, monitor SDL core crash and download stack trace.

 ATF should provide following API for script: